Moving from San Jose to San Diego, CA

 Cost of living: San Jose vs. San Diego

-The cost of living in San Jose vs. San Diego goes beyond rent prices.
-You also need to think about housing costs, average salaries, daily expenses, and job trends to see how living in San Diego stacks up against San Jose.
+Cost-of-living factors in San Jose vs. San Diego go beyond rent prices.
+Housing costs, average salaries, daily expenses, and job trends all play a role.
+The data below shows how living in San Diego stacks up against San Jose.

 Check out how the two cities compare so you know what to expect before you relocate: